wh1tney/Intro-to-the-Ruby-Twitter-API/twitter-api-ruby-tutorial.md

 #### Example API request

-Here is an example that retrieves Tweet objects representing 50 recent (fascinating) tweets by [@wjoba](http://twitter.com) using Ruby method calls.
+Here is an example that retrieves all of the most recent (fascinating) tweets by [@wjoba](http://twitter.com) using Ruby method calls.

 ```ruby
 def collect_with_max_id(collection=[], max_id=nil, &block)